retonato/simple-dht-node/README.md

-# Simple Bittorent DHT node
+# Simple Bittorrent DHT node

-A simple Bittorent DHT node.
-I use it primarily for getting information from
-the DHT network, but it can be used for any related purpose.
+A simple Bittorrent DHT node.
+I use it primarily for getting information from the DHT network, but it can be used for any related purpose.
 Just works.

 ## Installation
 ```